caol777/Club-proxmox-server/README.md

 Make a container and install tailscale on it.
 Set up the netwokr interfaces to have the WAN from the router (Actual WIFI) and the LAN for the competition envrionment.
 After thats done set up tailscale and advertise the LAN.
 This should simulate 1:1 NAT

+sudo tailscale up --advertise-routes=192.168.220.0/24 The command to start tailscale and advertise the subnet

 Now on to automation